edinburgh-napier/SET09102/notes/unit2_processes/branching_tips.md

 3. Use Descriptive Branch Names

     > Give your branches descriptive names that reflect the task or issue you’re working on.
-    > Use a naming convention that’s clear and organized.
+    > Use a naming convention that’s clear and organised.
 For example:
     >
     > * feature/add-user-authentication
     > * bugfix/fix-login-issue